-- 2 tablespoons soaked chia seeds (learn more about soaking seeds here): Simply stir chia seeds with a small amount of yogurt or apple cider vinegar and water, and leave out overnight.
+- 2 tablespoons soaked chia seeds (not AIP, learn more about soaking seeds here): Simply stir chia seeds with a small amount of yogurt or apple cider vinegar and water, and leave out overnight.
 The seeds will absorb the liquid and enzymatically become more digestible and nutritious.
 They are then ready to use.

 - The juice of half a lemon also aids in liver detoxification and makes a lovely flavor combined with the beets and ginger in the recipe below.
 (But do not combine with dairy milk, or the lemon juice will curdle the milk.
 Use with a non-dairy liquid base.)